rorro6787/NeuralNetwork/README.md

 ## Acknowledgements

-- Inspired by various tutorials and resources on neural networks and machine learning and specially by Michael Nielsen book.
+- Inspired by various tutorials and resources on the YOLO documentation